 Jeewani Fernando, Grade 8, St Francis Xavier College

-The sudden pitter patter of rain on what you could barely call a roof, awoke the once slumbering small child.
-Her golden-brown eyes flutter open with fright written on every cervix of her face.
-An abrupt roar from the clouting grey clouds sent vibrating chills throughout their bodies, and not even a bat of an eye and the small child had scrambled to her feet and made her way into her brother’s warm embrace.
-“It’s ok.”
-He hummed into her ears as he tried to comfort her while smoothing down her thick black mane.
+The sudden pitter-patter of rain on what you could barely call a roof, awoke the once slumbering small child.
+Her golden-brown eyes flutter open with fright plastered on every curve of her face.
+An abrupt roar from the clustering grey clouds sent vibrating chills throughout their bodies, and not even a bat of an eye and the small child had scrambled to her feet and made her way into her brother’s warm embrace.
+“It’s ok,” He hummed into her ears as he tried to comfort her while smoothing down her thick black mane.

 Both now shivering from head to toe, held each other, keeping their warmth from escaping with only a thinly woven length of fabric.
-The brown earth below them, just as cold as the air, bringing no comfort to their misery.
-The rusting sheet of aluminium roofing hoisted on two uneven sticks did the bare minimum of keeping the jolts of rain pouring down fully on them.
+The brown earth below them, just as cold as the air, brings no comfort to their misery.
+The rusting sheet of aluminium roofing hoisted on two uneven sticks did the bare minimum of keeping the jolts of rain pouring down on them fully.

 Slowly, as the rain starts to hush into a comfort sound, the pounding on the aluminium now sounding almost like an instrument being played without a purpose, the small girl sways to sleep in her brother’s warmth.
 The soothing deep humming becoming clearer as the rain complements it, the sound reverberating through every inch in her ear, the harmonious voice reminding her of the nights her mother used to sing to her before she went to sleep.
 That same tune of the song her mother used to sing, it tugged at her heart so much, her longing to be with her mother and father becoming even stronger.